 Losing the Badge (It's Not the End of the World)

-Losing Star Seller status is not a permanent mark on your shop.
-You can regain it the very next month by meeting all metrics in the new 3-month evaluation window.
-Old months roll off and new ones roll in.
+A rough month of shipping delays, an unexpected bad review, a week away from messages — any of these can drop you below the threshold.
+But losing Star Seller status is not permanent.
+You can regain it the very next month by meeting all metrics in the new 3-month window.
+Old months roll off, new ones roll in.

 The bigger concern is the underlying issue.
 If you lost the badge because of shipping problems, fix the shipping.
 If reviews tanked, figure out why.
 The badge is a symptom.
 The operational issue is the disease.